tangrams/cartography-docs/get-started.md

 ## Add a basemap to a project

-We offer two convenient methods to incorporate Mapzen house styles into your project:
+We offer two convenient methods to incorporate Mapzen basemaps into your project:

 ### mapzen.js

-[mapzen.js](https://mapzen.com/documentation/mapzen-js/) is an easy way to embed Mapzen house styles into web pages. mapzen.js wraps Leaflet, Tangram, and Mapzen house styles into an general toolkit.
+[mapzen.js](https://mapzen.com/documentation/mapzen-js/) is an easy way to embed Mapzen basemaps into web pages. mapzen.js wraps Leaflet, Tangram, and Mapzen basemaps into an general toolkit.

 For example: